kyma-incubator/octopus/docs/08-tutorial.md

 ## Tutorial
-In this tutorial, you create `TestDefinition` and `ClusterTestSuite` to show Octopus in action.
+Follow this tutorial to create `TestDefinition` and `ClusterTestSuite` CRDs and to see Octopus in action.

-1. Prepare data
-Create `TestDefinition` and `ClusterTestSuite`:
+1. Create `TestDefinition` and `ClusterTestSuite` CRDs:

 ```bash
 cd $GOPATH/src/github.com/kyma-incubator/octopus